fix8mt/conjure_enum/README.md

 The `min` and `max` values are used to set the range of enum values for enums in `conjure_enum`.
 As shown above, the default values will be
 `FIX8_CONJURE_ENUM_MIN_VALUE` and `FIX8_CONJURE_ENUM_MAX_VALUE`.

-You can specialise this class to override the defaults and set your own range on a per enum basis:
 ```c++
 enum class range_test { first, second, third, fourth, fifth, sixth, seventh, eighth };
 template<>